homotopic/shake-plus/README.md

 ```

 You change the underlying filepath with `fmap` or `mapM`, whilst you can move
-to a new parent directory by using `localDir, or `localDirM` which is defined
+to a new parent directory by using `localDir`, or `localDirM` which is defined
 in the `Within` library for when the map between parent directories may throw.
 The `Within` library also contains more functions and instances for more
 precise changes between output and source directories.